-The use of 3500MHz spectrum has allowed MNOs to achieve significant 5G coverage in Kuwait, but no roadmap has been published yet for awarding other spectrum in Kuwait (including millimetre-wave).
-For example, millimetre-wave spectrum may become valuable to Kuwaiti MNOs that want to support high bandwidth applications for enterprises within limited footprints, such as industrial AR/VR services in a port or factory complex.
+The use of 3500MHz spectrum has allowed MNOs to achieve significant 5G coverage in Kuwait, but no roadmap has been published yet for awarding millimetre-wave spectrum in Kuwait (above 20GHz) which some regulators in other countries in the region are allocating to enable MNOs to add high-capacity hotspots.
+Millimetre-wave spectrum may become valuable to Kuwaiti MNOs that want to support high bandwidth applications for enterprises within limited footprints, such as industrial AR/VR services in a port or factory complex.
 The expansion to the 2300MHz and 2600MHz bands is a matter of regulatory discussion in Kuwait, and more broadly in the Gulf region.